It’s cliché to say, but SEO really is always evolving.

 1. Left-clicking on the page they want to test.

-2. Then access the dropdown above and choose different mobile devices to test on from the top of the screen.
+2. Then accessing the dropdown above, clicking “inspect,” and choosing different mobile devices to test on from the top of the screen.

 Google Search Console